2sjha/khwish-backend/README.md

 ## Khwish-backend
-This is a Spring Boot backend server application written in Java 8.
+This is a Spring Boot based backend server application written in Java 8.
-This is the backend for Khwish platform which handles the following tasks:
+This is the backend for the Khwish platform, which handles the following tasks:
 - User login & signup via Google, Facebook, Phone Number using Firebase & Facebook integration
 - User onboarding and User auth
 - Goals & Events management